rssiuiuc/CropSight/README.md

 ## Example of Retrieving One Ground Truth

-To see an example of how to retrieve one ground truth using the CropSight framework, refer to the [example notebook](https://colab.research.google.com/drive/1yoTC0MrmTVOrDZNF7A7rNcK-XbthJ1Ub?usp=drive_link).
+To see an example of how to retrieve one ground truth using the CropSight framework, refer to the [CropSight.ipython](https://colab.research.google.com/drive/1yoTC0MrmTVOrDZNF7A7rNcK-XbthJ1Ub?usp=drive_link).

 ## Author